TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/TDV/readme.md

 ## Description

-This example demonstrate how we can create and run TDV app.
-With TIBCO Flogo® Connector for TIBCO® Data Virtualization, you can run TDV queries by using a Query activity and invoke a stored procedure by using a Call Procedure activity.TDV app contains 2 activities TDV Query and TDV CallProcedure.
+This example demonstrate how we can create and run a TDV app.
+With TIBCO Flogo® Connector for TIBCO® Data Virtualization, you can run TDV queries by using a Query activity and invoke a stored procedure by using a Call Procedure activity.
+TDV app contains 2 activities TDV Query and TDV CallProcedure.

-TDV Query:Use this activity to run a simple or a complex TDV query on a database.
+TDV Query : Use this activity to run a simple or a complex TDV query on a database.
 The TDV Query activity returns information in the form of rows.

-TDV CallProcedure: Use this activity to run a TDV script procedure.
+TDV CallProcedure : Use this activity to run a TDV script procedure.

 ## Prerequisites